O-Sttella/SQL-Tutorial/README.md

 LIKE	Search for a pattern
 IN	To specify multiple possible values for a column

+## The SQL AND, OR and NOT Operators

+The AND operator displays a record if all the conditions separated by AND are TRUE.
+The OR operator displays a record if any of the conditions separated by OR is TRUE.
+The NOT operator displays a record if the condition(s) is NOT TRUE.

+SELECT * FROM Customers
+WHERE City='Berlin' OR City='München';

+NOTE THAT this examplw also applies to AND & NOT.
+However, the IN clause is used when you dont want to use multiple OR in the code.
+The example for NOT is given below.

+SELECT * FROM Customers
+WHERE NOT Country='Germany';

 Excel -> File -> Export -
 ```